-SECTION 104.0 FEES
+SECTION 104.0.
+FEES.

-104.1 Fees: Fees may be levied by the local governing body in order to defray the cost of enforcement and appeals in accordance with § 36-105 of the Code of Virginia.

-104.2 When payable: A permit to begin work for new construction, alteration, removal, demolition or other building operation shall not be issued until the fees prescribed by the local government have been paid to the department of building inspection or other authorized agency of the jurisdiction, nor shall an amendment to a permit necessitating an additional fee be approved until the additional fee has been paid.
-At the discretion of local government, fee adjustment may be delayed until completion of the project or when work has been authorized to commence prior to permit issuance.

-104.3 Fee schedule: A fee for each plan examination, building permit, and inspection shall be paid in accordance with a schedule of fees which shall be established by the local government.
-The schedule shall incorporate unit rates which may be based on square footage, or cubic footage, or cost of construction, or other appropriate criteria.
+- 104.1.
+Fees: Fees may be levied by the local governing body in order to defray the cost of enforcement and appeals in accordance with Section 36-105 of the Code of Virginia. - 104.2.
+When payable: A permit shall not be issued until the fees prescribed by the local government have been paid to the authorized agency of the jurisdiction, nor shall an amendment to a permit be approved until any required additional fee has been paid.
+The local government may authorize delayed payment of fees. - 104.3.
+Fee schedule: The local government shall establish a fee schedule.
+The schedule shall incorporate unit rates which may be based on square footage, cubic footage, cost of construction or other appropriate criteria.

-104.4 Refunds: In the case of a revocation of a permit or abandonment or discontinuance of a building project, the local government shall provide fee refunds for the portion of the work which was not completed.

-104.5 Fee Levy: Local governing bodies shall charge each permit applicant an additional one percent (levy) of the total fee for each building permit.
+- 104.4.
+Refunds: In the case of a revocation of a permit or abandonment or discontinuance of a building project, the local government shall provide fee refunds for the portion of the work which was not completed. - 104.5.
+Fee Levy: Local governing bodies shall charge each permit applicant an additional one percent (levy) of the total fee for each building permit.
 This additional 1% levy shall be transmitted quarterly to the Department of Housing and Community Development, and shall be used to support the training programs of the Virginia Building Code Academy.